 The Tytyri Mine Experience has always fascinated adults and children alike.
 The subterranean environment of a mine is in itself an exciting place that gets the imagination working overtime, so it is a small step to picture a goblin or mountain king in some dark corner of the caverns.

 The Mine Experience now offers our youngest visitors an area of their very own, where they can enjoy the activities the mine has to offer.
-Can you find the fossils hidden in the sandbox?
+Can you find the gemstones hidden in the sandbox?
 Or would you like to feel for yourself how heavy a piece of limestone is?
 Are you strong enough to break up a piece of it?
 After all, that’s what miners do all day!

 Through the stories of Tytyri’s Tyyra and Kalle, you’ll learn a little bit about Tyyra’s underground wonderland.
 What does it feel like to climb up an old, creaky elevator, or to sit on the lit-up throne of Tyyra’s father, the Mountain King?
 Who knows, you might even find beautiful shining crystals – or has the Mountain King and his family taken them all already to decorate their home?
 The best way for kids to get to know Tytyri’s Tyyra and his friends and family is by reserving the special theme tour.

-Tytyri mine geological experience
+Tytyri mine experience theme tours

 The tour of Tytyri Mine Geological Experience brings you deep beneath the surface where darkness and light combine to create experiences you’ll encounter nowhere else.
 As part of the guided tour and geological workshop, the geological exhibition by the Geological Survey of Finland shows what can be found underground, the mine’s history and the lives of its miners.
 The tour culminates in a light show projected on to the massive surface of the excavated area, which is 100 metres deep and 100 metres wide.

 Explore art inside the mine.
 Art experience tours are guided tours with emphasis on art installations.

 Stones time - geological exhibition